 Mr. Kadaba was recognized in The Best Lawyers in America® for Intellectual Property Litigation, Patent Litigation, and Patent Law in 2020 and the ten years immediately preceding.
 He was also named a 2014 "Atlanta Lawyer of the Year" in the area of Patent Law by The Best Lawyers in America®.
-Mr. Kadaba has been selected as a Georgia "Rising Star" for Intellectual Property and Intellectual Property Litigation in 2010 and the five years immediately preceding, a Georgia "Super Lawyer" in 2019 and the eight years prior, and a Top 100 Georgia "Super Lawyer" in 2019 and the seven years prior by Super Lawyers magazine.
+Mr. Kadaba has been selected as a Georgia "Rising Star" for Intellectual Property and Intellectual Property Litigation in 2010 and the five years immediately preceding, a Georgia "Super Lawyer" in 2020 and the nine years prior, and a Top 100 Georgia "Super Lawyer" in 2020 and the eight years prior by Super Lawyers magazine.
 He is listed in the 2019 and the 11 years immediately preceding editions of Chambers USA: America's Leading Lawyers for Business as a leading Georgia Intellectual Property lawyer and he was also ranked as "Band 1" for Intellectual Property in the 2018 and 2019 editions.
 Mr. Kadaba was selected as one of the top 15 young Atlanta lawyers "On the Rise" by Fulton County Daily Report in 2007.
 He was named a top patent practitioner in 2019 and the seven years immediately preceding by IAM Patent 1000 – The World's Leading Patent Practitioners.
 Mr. Kadaba was recognized as one of Georgia Trend's 2012 "Legal Elite" for Intellectual Property Law.
 He was named an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
 He was recommended by Legal 500 US in 2016 in the areas of Patent Portfolio Management and Licensing and Patent Prosecution and again in 2017, 2018 and 2019 for Patent Prosecution.
 Mr. Kadaba is a recipient of the North American South Asian Bar Association (NASABA) Cornerstone Award and was named to "Who's Who in Law and Accounting: The 100 Most Influential Individuals Who are Leading the Way in Metro Atlanta's Legal and Accounting Industries" by the Atlanta Business Chronicle.
 He speaks conversational Japanese and Hindi and has a working knowledge of Spanish.